mootwise-matt/arx-lang/docs/implementation-status.md

 This document provides a comprehensive overview of the current implementation status of the ARX programming language compiler and virtual machine.

 ## 🎉 MAJOR MILESTONE ACHIEVED
-**CORE FUNCTIONALITY COMPLETE!** The ARX programming language toolchain is now fully functional with complete AST-based parsing, dynamic code generation, and full VM execution. **All examples are working perfectly!**
+**CORE FUNCTIONALITY COMPLETE!** The ARX programming language toolchain is now fully functional with complete AST-based parsing, dynamic code generation, full VM execution, and **control flow statements (FOR and WHILE loops)**. **All examples are working perfectly!**

 ### Recent Breakthrough: AST-Based Architecture
 The implementation has been completely rebuilt with a proper Abstract Syntax Tree (AST) architecture that enables: